 So we know beach wheelchairs help wheelchair users to access our lovely beaches but which beaches have this facility and how to avail of it.
 A beach wheelchair service is currently available at 23 beaches located in eight counties.

 Wexford County Council was the first local authority to introduce beach wheelchairs and is to be commended for their initiative to make their beaches more accessible.
 Wexford’s beach wheelchair service is currently provided at seven of their beaches: Ballinesker, Carne, Curracloe (White Gap), Duncannon, Morriscastle, Kilmore Quay and Rosslare Strand.
 Wexford County Council have a resource on their website that provides booking information for their beach wheelchairs, some of which can be booked online.

 Six other local authorities, Kerry County Council, Fingal County Council, Donegal County Council, Clare County Council, Sligo County Council and Louth County Council have also taken the initiative.
 Beach wheelchairs are available at the following beaches:

 In Galway City, Ability West provide beach wheelchair facilities for Salthill beach.

-While the beach wheelchair service provided at these beaches is free of charge, to avoid disappointment, it is best that you book in advance.
+While the beach wheelchair service provided at these beaches is free of charge, to avoid disappointment, it is to book in advance.
 To ensure an enjoyable and safe experience terms & conditions apply to the use of the beach wheelchairs.
-We call on other local authorities around Ireland to join this initiative to help wheelchair users have access to more of our lovely beaches so they and their families can enjoy many days out at the seaside.
+We call on other local authorities around Ireland to join and extend this initiative to help wheelchair users have access to more of our lovely beaches so they and their families can enjoy many days out at the seaside.